Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 If we are to build systems that not only compute, but truly understand, modality must be their foundation.

 ## References

-(Chicago author‑date)
+(Chicago author‑date with DOI)

-Almeida, Michael J. The Ontological Argument from Logic.
-Springer, 2021.
+Almeida, Michael J. *Freedom, God, and Worlds.*  Oxford University Press, 2012. https://doi.org/10.1093/acprof:oso/9780199640027.001.0001

-Anderson, C. Anthony.
-“Some Emendations of Gödel’s Ontological Proof.”
-Faith and Philosophy 7, no. 3 (1990): 291–303.
+Anderson, C. Anthony. *Some Emendations of Gödel’s Ontological Proof.* Faith and Philosophy 7, no. 3 (1990): 291–303. https://doi.org/10.5840/faithphil19907325

-Aquinas, Thomas.
-Summa Theologica.
-Translated by Fathers of the English Dominican Province.
+Aquinas, Thomas. *Summa Theologica.* Translated by Fathers of the English Dominican Province.
 Benziger Bros., 1947.
 (Originally published 1265–1274).

-Benzmüller, Christoph, and Bruno Woltzenlogel Paleo.
-"Formalization, Mechanization and Automation of Gödel's Proof of God's Existence." arXiv preprint arXiv:1308.4526 (2013).
+Benzmüller, Christoph, and Bruno Woltzenlogel Paleo. *Formalization, Mechanization and Automation of Gödel's Proof of God's Existence.* arXiv preprint arXiv:1308.4526 (2013). https://doi.org/10.48550/arXiv.1308.4526

+Blackburn, Patrick, Maarten de Rijke, and Yde Venema. *Modal Logic.* Cambridge University Press, 2001. https://doi.org/10.1017/CBO9781107050884

-The Holy Bible: New International Version.
-Zondervan, 2011.
+*The Holy Bible: New International Version.* Zondervan, 2011.
 Exodus 3:14, John 1:1.

-Buzzard, Kevin.
-“The Lean Theorem Prover and Its Application to Formalising Mathematics.”
-Proceedings of the ICM 2022, Vol. 1, 2022.
+Buzzard, Kevin. *The Lean Theorem Prover and Its Application to Formalising Mathematics.* Proceedings of the ICM 2022, Vol. 1, 2022. https://icm2022.org/proceedings

-Fitting, Melvin.
-Types, Tableaus, and Gödel’s God.
-Springer, 2002.
+Fitting, Melvin. *Types, Tableaus, and Gödel’s God.* Springer, 2002. https://doi.org/10.1007/978-94-010-0411-4

-Gödel, Kurt.
-“Ontological Proof.”
-In Collected Works, Vol. 3.
+Gödel, Kurt. *Ontological Proof.* In Collected Works, Vol. 3.
 Oxford University Press, 1995.

-Hawking, Stephen, and Leonard Mlodinow.
-The Grand Design.
-Bantam Books, 2010.
+Hawking, Stephen, and Leonard Mlodinow. *The Grand Design.* Bantam Books, 2010.

-Lemaître, Georges.
-The Primeval Atom: An Essay on Cosmogony.
-Van Nostrand, 1946; Lambert, Dominique.
+Lemaître, Georges. *The Primeval Atom: An Essay on Cosmogony.* Van Nostrand, 1946; Lambert, Dominique.
 Un Atome d’Univers: La Vie et l’Œuvre de Georges Lemaître.
 Racine, 2000.

-Meyer, Stephen C. Signature in the Cell: DNA and the Evidence for Intelligent Design.
-HarperOne, 2009.
+Meyer, Stephen C. *Signature in the Cell: DNA and the Evidence for Intelligent Design.* HarperOne, 2009.

-Oppy, Graham.
-Ontological Arguments and Belief in God.
-Cambridge University Press, 1996.
+Oppy, Graham. *Ontological Arguments and Belief in God.* Cambridge University Press, 1996. https://doi.org/10.1017/CBO9780511663840

-Penrose, Roger.
-The Emperor’s New Mind: Concerning Computers, Minds, and the Laws of Physics.
-Oxford University Press, 1989.
+Penrose, Roger. *The Emperor’s New Mind: Concerning Computers, Minds, and the Laws of Physics.* Oxford University Press, 1989. https://doi.org/10.1093/oso/9780198519737.001.0001

-Penrose, Roger.
-The Road to Reality: A Complete Guide to the Laws of the Universe.
-Jonathan Cape, 2004.
+Penrose, Roger. *The Road to Reality: A Complete Guide to the Laws of the Universe.* Jonathan Cape, 2004.

-Penzias, Arno A., and Robert W. Wilson.
-"A Measurement of Excess Antenna Temperature at 4080 Mc/s."
-The Astrophysical Journal 142 (1965): 419–421.
+Penzias, Arno A., and Robert W. Wilson. *A Measurement of Excess Antenna Temperature at 4080 Mc/s.* The Astrophysical Journal 142 (1965): 419–421. https://doi.org/10.1086/148307

-Plantinga, Alvin.
-The Nature of Necessity.
-Oxford University Press, 1974.
+Plantinga, Alvin. *The Nature of Necessity.* Oxford University Press, 1974. https://doi.org/10.1093/0198244142.001.0001

-Popper, Karl.
-The Logic of Scientific Discovery.
-Routledge, 2002.
+Popper, Karl. *The Logic of Scientific Discovery.* Routledge, 2002.
 (Originally published 1934).

-Scholze, Peter.
-“Liquid Tensor Experiment – A Proof of the Direct Summand Conjecture.”
-Preprint, 2020. https://www.math.uni-bonn.de/people/scholze/LT/.
+Scholze, Peter. *Liquid Tensor Experiment – A Proof of the Direct Summand Conjecture.* Preprint, 2020. https://xenaproject.wordpress.com/2020/12/05/liquid-tensor-experiment/

-Stumpf, Sam.
-Modal Logic and Ontological Grounding.
-Routledge, 2018.

-Tegmark, Max.
-Our Mathematical Universe: My Quest for the Ultimate Nature of Reality.
-Knopf, 2014.
+Tegmark, Max. *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality.* Knopf, 2014.

-Turing, Alan M. “On Computable Numbers, with an Application to the Entscheidungsproblem.”
-Proceedings of the London Mathematical Society, 1936.
+Turing, Alan M. *On Computable Numbers, with an Application to the Entscheidungsproblem.* Proceedings of the London Mathematical Society, 1936. https://doi.org/10.1112/plms/s2-42.1.230

 ### Author
 Dwight S. Modiwirijo, Independent Scholar .NET Developer.
 No funding declared.